In Part One of this tutorial, we explained the basics of using WordPress widgets.

 This information will be required in Step 3.

-In order for someone to go to the contact page when they click on the graphic button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link the button image to this URL in Step 3 …
+In order for someone to go to the contact page when the graphic button is clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link the button image to this URL in Step 3 …

 Create a contact page on your site and note down its URL …

 If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-Basically, you just need to create the instructions linking the graphic image to your destination URL.
+In simple terms, we just need to create the instructions linking the graphic image to your contact page/helpdesk.

-Your code can be composed in a plain text file and should look something like this …
+Your code can be typed into a simple text file and will look something like this …

 - Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.

-The screenshot below shows which sections of the above sample code you need to replace with your actual contact page and image URLs …
+The screenshot below shows the sections of the above sample code that you will need to replace with your actual contact details …

 Step 4 – Add a Text widget.